Unofficially, off-page SEO is link building. And link building is a BIG deal.

 So, what am I saying?

-While off-page SEO may be off-site, it doesn’t act by its lonesome.
+While off-page SEO may be off-site, it doesn’t act alone.
 It relies on your keyword research, internal link building, and content marketing & promotion.

 And that brings us to the next phase: